 These excerpts from arts show The Living Room mark an early screen appearance for "jungle folk comedy duo" Flight of the Conchords.
 Starting in Wellington and building to performances at the 2002 Edinburgh Festival Fringe, the item sees longtime colleague Taika Waititi playing the duo's wisetalking manager, pre Rhys Darby.
 After meeting Jonah Lomu at the airport, dreams of fame face cramped digs and the intense competition of Edinburgh.
 The duo handle things with their droll resolve.
 The following year the Conchords were nominated for a Perrier Award, en route to stardom.

 Taika Waititi's 80s extravaganza wouldn't have been complete without the man himself arriving on set in a DeLorean — the time-travelling car from Back to the Future.
-The clip is another homage-packed example of lo-fi genius from the Oscar nominee.
-Note the Eastern European-derived keyboardist Luke Buda's 'Poland' synth.
-Director Taika Waititi: "I spotted the DeLorean parked near our flat in Mt Cook, and left a note under the wiper saying 'what year are you from?'
+The clip for The Phoenix Foundation is another homage-packed example of lo-fi genius from the Oscar nominated director.
+Note how Eastern European-derived keyboardist Luke Buda is playing a 'Poland' synthesizer.
+Said Waititi: "I spotted the DeLorean parked near our flat in Mt Cook, and left a note under the wiper saying 'what year are you from?'
 Turns it was one of two owned by a local doctor."

 Sometime actor Taika Waititi has clearly sunk his teeth into directing.
 His 2005 short film Two Cars, One Night was Oscar-nominated.
 Second feature Boy (2010) became the most successful Kiwi film released on its home soil — at least until the arrival of Waititi's fourth movie, Barry Crump inspired adventure comedy Hunt for the Wilderpeople.
 In 2017 Marvel movie Thor: Ragnarok became an international hit.